KILLinefficiency/Explore/Documentation/Explore Documentation.md

 The user can get a data item into the Python Program from either the **Mess**, the **Cluster** or the **Book** by using ``get``.
 But there is no standard Explore command to send a data/value from the Python Program into the **Mess** or the **Cluster**.

-This is where Python's Formatted Strings come handy.
+This is where Python's Formatted Strings come into use.

 The user can directly use operations like ``push`` and ``set`` by passing the data/value inside a formatted string in ``invoke()``.